-Budgets are accepted in most formats as long as the financial presentation clearly identifies what expenditure is being claimed as QAPE.
+Budgets are accepted in most excel formats as long as the financial presentation clearly identifies what expenditure is being claimed as QAPE.
+If applicants choose to use the Screen Australia budget template, please note that it needs adjustments to fit the requirements of the Location Offset.